Uniswap/analytics/README.md

 yarn tarball
 ```

-To install in the relevant repo, copy the tarball to the root of your project's `package.json` and run the following commands:
+To install in the relevant repo, copy the tarball to the root of your project's `package.json` and run the following commands in your project's root:

 ```bash
 # yarn